 Other communities are noticing what Atlanta is doing.
 If imitation is the sincerest form of flattery, it was very cool to learn that Pittsburgh’s Federation joked about launching an initiative called The Front Stoop, and a Federation in Florida is playing around with “The Lanai” as a community transformation platform.

 I hope you’ll join us on June 13 at Federation’s 112th Annual meeting, at Atlanta Jewish Academy.
 You’ll hear more about change and possibility, and we’ll formally share The Front Porch vision for a more connected 21st century Jewish Atlanta.
-Everyone’s invited and you can RSVP here.
+Everyone’s invited!
 The Front Porch era is just beginning and it’s exciting.
 Come and be part of it!